![]() |

 Before a patient can receive either a deceased or living donor kidney, both the donor and recipient must be tested to be sure that their blood types and tissue types are compatible.
 Living related donors obviously have a better chance of being a suitable match than do deceased or living nonrelated donors.
 However, while ABO blood type compatibility remains important, the tissue match (which is based on so-called "HLA antigens") does not need to be a perfect one, thanks to the efficacy of current immunosuppressive medications that help to prevent rejection of the transplanted kidney.

-A person's "native" kidneys are located in the back on either side of the spine, just below the ribs.
-Native kidneys are almost always left in place in a patient with ESRD (unless they are infected or otherwise causing problems).
+A person’s “native” kidneys are located in the back on either side of the spine, just below the ribs.
+Native kidneys are almost always left in place in a patient with ESRD (unless they are infected, cancerous, or otherwise causing problems).

 Transplanted kidneys sometimes fail to work.
 Other times, partly because of the shock of being removed from the donor and transported (often long distances) to the recipient, a transplanted kidney does not work immediately but may take several days to begin to work.

-Once the transplanted kidney begins to function, the recipient is able to stop dialysis; and if the kidney functions normally, the recipient is able to assume a relatively normal lifestyle.
+Once the transplanted kidney begins to function, the recipient is able to stop dialysis.
+If the kidney functions properly, the recipient is able to assume a relatively normal lifestyle, although they must be constantly vigilant for signs of rejection or infection.

 It is important for the recipient to faithfully take immunosuppressive medications in order to avoid rejection of the kidney, which can occur at any time, but is most likely to occur within the first few days to months after the transplant.
-If rejection does occur, there are a number of medications and treatments that can be used to reverse (or at least halt) the damage caused by rejection.
+If rejection does occur, there are a number of medications and treatments that can be used to reverse (or at least halt) damage to the transplanted kidney.

-Because the recipient's immune system is suppressed, there is also a greater risk of developing infections, including unusual infections that do not occur in normal people.
-These unusual infections, if properly diagnosed, can generally be treated successfully.
+Because the recipient’s immune system is suppressed, there is also a greater risk of developing infections, including unusual infections that do not occur in normal people.
+These unusual infections, if properly diagnosed, can generally be successfully treated.

 Immune system suppression also carries with it a greater risk of developing certain types of cancer.
 Nevertheless, statistics for survival of patients and survival of the transplanted kidneys are excellent in this day and age, and many patients find that the benefits associated with renal transplantation are well worth the risks.